-If you are thinking of buying a timber garden shed there are many things to consider to ensure your don't waste your money.
-With many cheap garden sheds on the market you may be tempted to think these will fulfil your needs but it you intend to use the sheds for many years this can be a false economy.
+If you are thinking of buying a timber garden shed there are many things to consider to ensure you don’t waste your money.
+With many cheap garden buildings on the market you may be tempted to think these will fulfil your needs but if you intend to use the sheds for many years this can be a false economy.

 With the roof you have to cover it with the roofing felt – how do you do that – you put clout head nails through the roofing felt into the OSB boards which again – potentially if you do not align the nails correctly – allows water to get into the OSB board.
 When this happens you can expect the roof to shows signs of letting in water and disintegrating.
 Chipboard is by its name made from woodchips stuck together – which is fine for kitchen and bedroom cabinets covered in melamine – but it is NO USE whatsoever in a shed.

-Also notice that companies offering chipboard or OSB boards describe them as solid sheet materials as they are too embarrassed to tell you the truth.
-They also do not offer any guarantees on these chipboard and OSB boarded floor as they KNOW they won't last the minute they get wet.
+Also, notice that companies offering chipboard or OSB boards describe them as solid sheet materials as they are too embarrassed to tell you the truth.
+They also do not offer any guarantees on this chipboard and OSB boarded floor as they KNOW they won’t last the minute they get wet.

 We have been involved in the manufacture of timber garden sheds and workshops since 1979.
 For over 20 years we ran one of the largest Garden Shed companies in the south of England and made the conscious decision to only deal with quality materials which we knew would last the test of time.
 This ethos probably comes from our upbringing.
 Our father was a Master Butcher in Cleethorpes, Lincolnshire and Quality was always the keyword behind his business which he took over from his father.

 As you can see we are not just salespeople selling a range of products who know nothing of little about the products but have the history behind us to ensure that when you choose ‘1st Choice’ then you know your building will be ‘1st Choice.